Mark K. Updegrove: Television Commentator

-Updegrove is the presidential historian for ABC News and a consultant for CNN.
+Updegrove is the presidential historian for ABC News.
 He also appears regularly on CNN and MSNBC, has contributed to CBS Sunday Morning, and has been a guest on all major news outlets including The CBS Evening News, Face the Nation, Morning Joe, NBC Nightly News, NPR's Morning Edition and All Things Considered, PBS NewsHour.
 He has also been on The Daily Show and played himself in the Epix series Graves.

-Additionally, Updegrove has also appeared in numerous documentaries and original series including PBS’ The White House: The Inside Story; CNN’s The Bush Years, and Race for the White House; MSNBC's Betrayal: The Plot that Won the White House; NFL Films' Sigma Chi and the Mayflower Move / the Baltimore Colts; and History TV's Presidents at War, The Ultimate Guide to the Presidents, and What the Hell's the Presidency For?
-He is featured in CNN’s upcoming special series, LBJ: Triumph and Tragedy, for which he served as executive producer.
+Additionally, Updegrove has also appeared in numerous documentaries and original series including PBS' The White House: The Inside Story; CNN's The Bush Years, and Race for the White House; MSNBC's Betrayal: The Plot that Won the White House; NFL Films' Sigma Chi and the Mayflower Move / the Baltimore Colts; and History TV's Presidents at War, The Ultimate Guide to the Presidents, and What the Hell's the Presidency For?
+He is featured in CNN's 2022 original series, LBJ: Triumph and Tragedy, for which he served as executive producer.

 Adjunct Professor/Lecturer

-Along with LBJ Presidential Library director and former University of Texas associate professor, Mark Lawrence, Updegrove co-teaches "The Johnson Years," a course for Liberal Arts Honors students at the University of Texas at Austin.
+Along with Mark Lawrence, Updegrove co-teaches "The Johnson Years", a course for Liberal Arts Honors students at UT Austin.

 Updegrove has lectured at numerous colleges and universities, including Harvard, Rice, the University of Virginia, and the University of Pennsylvania.
 He gave the commencement address for Texas State University in 2019.
-He has also done programs at the Library of Congress, the National Archives, and the White House Historical Association.
+He has also spoken at the Library of Congress, the National Archives, and the White House Historical Association.

 Personal life

-Updegrove is married to Amy Banner Updegrove, a marketing consultant who formerly served as publisher of Texas Monthly and president of Los Angeles Magazine.
+Updegrove is married to Amy Banner Updegrove, an artist who formerly served as publisher of Texas Monthly and president of Los Angeles Magazine.
 Both have two children from previous marriages.
 They live in Austin, TX.